LACMIP/emu/docs/_documentation/typecollection.md

 ⚠️ **Critical: Make sure that you are not adding the taxonomic string for a specimen that is awaiting publication.
 We do not want to share taxonomic identifications with database aggregators for new types without approval from the researcher**

-To add the type taxonomic names in the Type Collection:
+To add taxonomic names in the Type Collection:

 *Step* | *In the Catalogue and Taxonomy Module...*
    --- | ---